AP-CS-A-Meta/BJP-Unit-0/README.md

 # Tasks
 1. Start off by going through the GitHub introductory guide, [Hello, World!][5].
-1. Create a fork of the repository.
+1. Create a fork of the resources repository (the link is in the unit description above).
 1. Add links to helpful resources that you've found.
 1. Create a pull request to have your changes added.
 1. Create an issue, suggesting an improvement to the list.